Grandma Gatewood: Hiking career

-In the early 1950s, while reading a discarded copy of the August 1949 edition of National Geographic magazine, Gatewood found an article about the Appalachian Trail (A.T.).
-The description and photographs captivated her and made it sound like something she could do.
+In the early 1950s, while reading a discarded copy of the August 1949 edition of National Geographic magazine, Gatewood found an article about the Appalachian Trail.
+The description and photographs captivated her, making it sound like something she could do.
 All that was needed was "normal good health" and "no special skill or training."
 She set out in July 1954 at the age of 66 to hike south from Mount Katahdin in Maine.
 After a few days, she got lost, broke her glasses, and ran out of food.
 The rangers who found her convinced her to return home, but she decided not to tell anyone about her failure.

 The following year, at the age of 67, Gatewood told her grown children that she was going for a walk.
 They did not ask where or for how long, as they knew she was resilient and would take care of herself.
 This time, she started earlier in the year and walked north from Mount Oglethorpe in Georgia beginning on May 3, 1955, and ending 146 days later on September 25 at Mount Katahdin.
 At the top of Baxter Peak, she signed the register, sang the first verse of the song "America the Beautiful" and spoke out loud, "I did it.
 I said I'd do it and I've done it."

 Because the National Geographic magazine article had given her the impression of easy walks and clean cabins at the end of each day's expedition, she took little in the way of outdoor gear – no tent or sleeping bag, just a shower curtain to keep the rain off.
-She wore canvas Keds shoes on her misshapen feet and carried a small notebook, some clothes and food in a homemade denim bag slung over one shoulder.
+She wore canvas Keds shoes on her misshapen feet and carried a small notebook, some clothes, and food in a homemade denim bag slung over one shoulder.
 When she couldn't find shelter, she slept on piles of leaves.
 On cold nights, she heated large flat stones to use as a warm bed.
-When she ran out of food, she ate berries and other edible forest plants she recognized.
+She ate berries and other edible forest plants she recognized when she ran out of food.

 Local newspapers began picking up on her story in late June, beginning in Virginia with an article in The Roanoke Times.
 Then the Associated Press did a national profile of her while she was in Maryland, leading to an article in Sports Illustrated when she reached Connecticut.
 This publicity made her a celebrity even before the hike was over; she was often recognized and received "trail magic" (assistance from strangers) in the form of friends, food and places to sleep.